Affiliate links on Android Authority may earn us a commission. Learn more.

 Dolby Vision is slightly older than HDR10, yet it’s not as popular for one good reason: TV manufacturers have to pay royalties to use it.
-As a result, many vendors choose to avoid the extra cost and provide a more affordable product.
+As a result, vendors sometimes choose to avoid the extra cost and provide a more affordable product.

 See also: The best Android TV boxes you can get